ISISComputingGroup/ibex_developers_manual/System-Testing-with-RCPTT.md

 Create a new 'Test Case'.
 Click the record button in the top right to start using IBEX and record some behaviour.
 Use `Shift+Alt+7` to switch to verification mode.
 In verification mode you can click on items to get access to their properties.
 The desired assertions can be selected.

-Here is an example of a recorded script to create a new block
+Below is an example of a recorded script to create a new block.

 ```java
 get-menu "Configuration/Edit Current Configuration..." | click
 with [get-window "Edit Configuration"] {